Gnblink0/5200-practicum2/documents/rbac_documentation.md

 ### 2. Doctor
 - Description: Healthcare providers who manage patient care
 - Responsibilities:
-  - Manage their own profile
+  - Manage personal profile (specialization, license number)
+  - Manage appointments with assigned patients
+    - View own appointments
+    - Create and update prescriptions for completed appointments
-  - View and manage their patient records
+  - Manage schedules and availability
-  - Create and update medical records
+    - Create and update time slots (requires verification)
-  - Schedule appointments
+    - Set availability status
-- Access Level: Limited to their assigned patients and own profile
+  - Access patient medical records (limited to assigned patients)
+- Access Level Restrictions:
+  - Can only access own profile and schedule
+  - Can only view and manage appointments with assigned patients
+  - Can only create prescriptions for completed appointments
+  - Must be verified to create/update schedules
+  - Cannot access other doctors' or unassigned patients' data

 ### 3. Patient
 - Description: End users receiving medical care